owensgl/intro-genomics/labs/lab_3.md

 In this case, we're taking the dataframe "df" and passing it to the pull command.
 You'll notice that we don't have to tell pull which dataframe to use, it knows that it is using the dataframe passed to it from the previous part of the code.
+You can also use %>% for a pipe, although |> works with base-R so is more general.

 ### Transform data!